Spherically Symmetric Potentials in Quadratic $f(R)$ Gravity

-thus, if we also assume that the potential vanishes at the origin, i.e., $h_{00}(0)=0$, then $c_3=0$.
-Nevertheless, an interesting observation arises when analyzing the behavior of the modified potential near the origin.
-By combining expressions for $c_2$ and $c_3$, we obtain

-thus, solutions with the form $c_1e^{\alpha r}/r$ are allowed, even though they are divergent at the origin, while still yielding vanishing integration constants.
-A series expansion reveals that potentials with the asymptotic form
+which, for physically viable solutions, must satisfy two key boundary conditions: asymptotic flatness, requiring that the potential decays at spatial infinity, \(\lim_{r\to\infty} r h_{00}(r) = 0\); and regularity at the origin, \(h_{00}(0) = \text{finite}\).
+These conditions directly constrain the form of the solution.
+The requirement of asymptotic flatness eliminates exponentially growing modes, ensuring that \(h_{00}(r)\) falls off as \(\mathcal{O}(1/r)\) or faster.
+Consequently, all higher radial derivatives exhibit the expected decay: \(r h_{00}'(r) \sim \mathcal{O}(1/r)\), \(h_{00}''(r) \sim \mathcal{O}(1/r^3)\), and so on. \\ Near the origin, we assume the perturbation is regular and can be expanded as a Taylor series:

+Imposing symmetry at the origin implies \(h_{00}'(0) = 0\).
+Together with finiteness of \(h_{00}(0)\), this determines the remaining freedom in the solution. \\ Taking into account that the term \( e^{-\alpha r}/r \) diverges as $r\to 0$, it is convenient to rewrite it using the identity

+where the second term remains finite at the origin, since \( \sinh(\alpha r)/r \to \alpha \) in the limit \( r \to 0 \).
+The divergent piece \( e^{\alpha r}/r \) is absorbed into the integral part of the general solution and therefore regularity at the origin requires that the coefficient of this divergent factor vanishes.
+This fixes the value of \( h_{00}(0) \) and yields a fully regular potential. \\ Equivalently, the same regular solution can be obtained more directly by an appropriate change of integration limits, leading to the compact expression

-where $A$ is some constant, can satisfy $c_2=c_3=0$ and at the same time retain the $1/r$ singularity.
-In summary, when the potential is finite and analytic at the origin and vanishes at infinity, all integration constants vanish ($c_1=c_2=c_3=c_4=0$), and the solution is fully determined by the source $\rho(r)$.
-However, the conditions $c_2=c_3=0$ do not strictly require regularity at the origin, as they are also satisfied by divergent solutions of the form (\ref{form}).
-Under these assumptions, and through successive integration by parts, we arrive at the explicit form of the metric perturbation
+which is manifestly finite at \( r = 0 \).
+This form explicitly satisfies the physical requirements of asymptotic flatness and regularity at the origin, and is fully determined by the source $\rho(r)$.
+Finally, through successive integration by parts, we arrive at the explicit form of the metric perturbation